Ready for another chickpea recipe?

 I sure hope so, because today I am here to inspire you with a currylicious spin on potato salad!

 Adding chickpeas to potato salad seems a natural fit to me.
 You may already be familiar with this Creamy Potato + Chickpea Salad.
 It’s a combination that works well together.
 The chickpeas blend in beautifully with the potatoes.
 They have about the same texture so you hardly notice them at all.

-And the main reason I like to add them to this potato salad, is because they add a fair amount of protein.
-This is especially beneficial for those who worry about getting enough protein in their vegan/plant-based diet.
-This recipe helps fill the protein gap, creating a more well-rounded dish.
+Adding chickpeas is especially beneficial for those who worry about getting enough protein in their vegan/plant-based diet.
+This recipe helps fill the protein gap, creating a more well-rounded potato salad dish.
 This way everyone is happy.
 But of course, if you don’t care for chickpeas, by all means omit them and you’ll be happy too!

 If you love potatoes and curry (and chickpeas), I think you’re going to love this recipe!

 I’ve used baby gold potatoes here, but red potatoes would work great too.
 For nutrition and ease I typically always leave the skins on, but feel free to peel your potatoes if you prefer.
 Whatever size potato you have, dice them into about 3/4 inch pieces, it doesn’t have to be exact.

 The dressing is a creamy combination of tahini and water, mixed with curry & onion powder, a bit of hot sauce for heat, and lemon for brightness.
 If you prefer, you can replace the tahini mixture with vegan mayo or plain non-dairy yogurt (see notes).
 I love the idea of being able to change-up the base of the dressing as needed.